netobserv/flowlogs-pipeline/docs/api.md

          tls: TLS configuration for the prometheus endpoint
              certPath: path to the certificate file
              keyPath: path to the key file
+         maxMetrics: maximum number of metrics to report (default: unlimited)
 </pre>
 ## Kafka encode API
 Following is the supported API format for kafka encode: